UnicornoftheSea99/Choreographing-Complexity/index.md

 ## Background Information
 ## Decision Problems
 ### Hamiltonian Circuits (HC)
 A Hamiltonian Circuit (HC) is a known NP-Complete problem on a graph which asks whether the graph includes a simple circuit containing all vertices.

-DC can be given certain parameters to create a HC.
-We set Compulsory equal to Figures so that the two sets contain all of the “vertices” and set fstart = fend so that DC ends where it starts and creates a circuit to fulfill the requirements of a HC.
+DC can be given certain parameters to create a HC:
+- Set _Compulsory_ equal to _Figures_ so that the two sets contain all of the “vertices”
+- Set _f-start_ = _f-end_ so that DC ends where it starts and creates a circuit to fulfill the requirements of a HC

 Since by restricting DC with these requirements we can convert it to a HC, it must also be NP-Complete.

 ### Dance Choreography (DC)